hexbatch/apple-core/v1/docs/layers/h-selling-layers/stores.md

 Stores sell inventory

-Stores has an api to help make inventory discoverable and answer questions before purchase
+Stores have an api to help make inventory discoverable and answer questions before purchase

 Stores can be run by a single user or an organization